compulim/use-schema-org-action/README.md

 ### Some properties are not passed to the handler

-Properties of action that should be participated in the request must have input constraints (`*-input`) defined.
+Properties of action that should be participated in the request must have input constraints defined (`*-input`).

 Only properties with input constraints will become part of the request.

 ### Some results are not reflected in the updated action

-Properties of response that should be merged into the action must have output constraints (`*-output`) defined.
+Properties of response that should be merged into the action must have output constraints defined (`*-output`).

 After an action is performed, properties marked with output constraints will be merged into the action.